microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 >**NOTE:** If you are not seeing CPU usage behavior with this workload for your environment you can adjust the **-n parameter** for number of users and **-r parameter** for iterations.

 From a powershell command prompt, change to the directory for this module activity:

+[vmusername] is the name of the user in your Windows Virtual Machine.
+Substitute in the path for c:\users\[vmusername] where you have cloned the GitHub repo.

 <pre>
-cd AzureSQLWorkshop\azuresqlworkshop\03-Performance\monitor_and_scale
+cd c:\users\[vmusername]\AzureSQLWorkshop\azuresqlworkshop\03-Performance\monitor_and_scale
 </pre>

 Run the workload with the following command